Home

 All about Teschenite and Quartzite Properties

 Know all about Teschenite and Quartzite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite belongs to Igneous Rocks while Quartzite belongs to Metamorphic Rocks.Texture of Teschenite is Phaneritic whereas that of Quartzite is Foliated, Granular.
 Teschenite appears Veined and Shiny and Quartzite appears Lustrous.
-The luster of Teschenite is not available while that of Quartzite is vitreous.
+The luster of Teschenite is while that of Quartzite is vitreous.
 Teschenite is available in dark grey to black colors whereas Quartzite is available in black, blue, brown, green, light grey, purple, white, yellow colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Quartzite are an oil and gas reservoir, as armour rock for sea walls, cemetery markers, commemorative tablets, in aquifers, laboratory bench tops, petroleum reservoirs, soil conditioner, source of magnesia (mgo), tombstones, used in aquariums.

 Compare Igneous Rocks